MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 ms.topic: conceptual
 ---

-# Integrate SaaS apps for Zero Trust with Microsoft 365 overview
+# Integrate SaaS apps for Zero Trust with Microsoft 365

 The widespread adoption of remote work has created a shift in the way people access corporate resources.
 This shift highlights the reliance of organizations on cloud-based apps to ensure business continuity.
 Software-as-a-service (SaaS)  plays a key role in ensuring that applications and resources are available and accessible from any device with an Internet connection.